Variable feature weighted fuzzy k-means algorithm for high dimensional data: Introduction

-To overcome the above limitations, feature weighted techniques had been studied by assigning different feature weight values based on the usefulness of the features in the identification of the clusters.
-In partition-based methods, \textit{k}-means (KM)\cite{km} and fuzzy \textit{c}-means (FCM) \cite{fcm} clustering algorithms have been more explored due to its simplicity and data handling characteristics.
-Feature weighted clustering algorithms, i.e, weighted \textit{k}-means (WKM) \cite{wkm}, entropy weighted \textit{k}-means (EWKM) \cite{ewkm}, sparse \textit{k}-means (SKM) \cite{fs}, weighted fuzzy \textit{c}-means (WFCM) \cite{wfcm}, feature weighted FCM based on simultaneous clustering and attribute discrimination (SCAD) \cite{scad}, and feature reduction FCM \cite{frfcm}, have been studied in the past.
-The WKM is an extension of KM in which features are assigned equal weights to all clusters.
-The EWKM is the entropy weighted clustering method in which features are assigned distinct weights in the various clusters.
-The SKM uses the $L_1$ norm in the objective function, which helps for making the feature weights zero when the feature weights are smaller than a predefined threshold.
-To improve the learning performance of FCM, the WFCM is proposed in which the feature weights are learned through the gradient descent method.
-The SCAD is presented to improve the FCM performance by simultaneous clustering of the data with attribute discrimination.
+The weighted feature techniques were studied to overcome the above limitations by assigning different feature weights based on the features’ usefulness in identifying the clusters.
+The feature-weighted clustering algorithms, i.e., weighted \textit{k}-means (WKM) \cite{wkm}, entropy-weighted \textit{k}-means (EWKM) \cite{ewkm}, sparse \textit{k}-means (SKM) \cite{fs}, weighted fuzzy \textit{c}-means (WFCM) \cite{wfcm}, feature-weighted FCM based on simultaneous clustering and attribute discrimination (SCAD) \cite{scad}, and feature reduction-based FCM \cite{frfcm}, have been studied.
+The WKM is an extension of KM in which features are assigned equal weights across all clusters.
+EWKM is the entropy-weighted clustering method in which features are assigned distinct weights in the various clusters.
+SKM uses the $L_1$ norm in the objective function, making the feature weights zero when the feature weights are smaller than a predefined threshold.
+To improve the learning performance of FCM, WFCM is proposed, in which the feature weights are learned through the gradient descent method.
+SCAD is presented to improve FCM performance by simultaneously clustering the data with attribute discrimination.